architxt.metrics#

 Returns:

-Score between 0 and 1, where: - 1 indicates perfect completeness - 0 indicates worst possible completeness
+Score between 0 and 1, where: - 1 indicates perfect completeness - 0 indicates the worst possible completeness

 coverage()[source]#